atlarge-research/opendc/README.md

 ## Architecture

 The following diagram shows a high-level view of the architecture of the OpenDC web server.
+Squared-off colored boxes indicate packages (colors become more saturated as packages are nested); rounded-off boxes indicate individual components; dotted lines indicate control flow; and solid lines indicate data flow.

 ![OpenDC Web Server Component Diagram](https://raw.githubusercontent.com/atlarge-research/opendc-web-server/master/images/opendc-web-server-component-diagram.png)

+The OpenDC API is implemented by the `Main Server Loop`, which is the only component in the base package.

+### Util Package

+The `Util` package handles several miscellaneous tasks:

+* `REST`: Parses SockerIO messages into `Request` objects, and calls the appropriate `API` endpoint to get a `Response` object to return to the `Main Server Loop`.
+* `Param Checker`: Recursively checks whether required `Request` parameters are present and correctly typed.
+* `Exceptions`: Holds definitions for exceptions used throughough the web server.
+* `Database API`: Wraps SQLite functionality used by `Models` to read themselves from/ write themselves into the database.

+### API Package

+[TO DO]

+### Models Package

+[TO DO]